Who needs to take the Computer Competency Test?

 Please be advised:

 Passing the Computer Competency Test will fulfill your CFCC Computer Literacy requirement but will not fulfill a computer requirement at your transfer school.
+The deadline to complete the Computer Competency Test is the Friday before the final week of classes for the semester.
+We will not be conducting any testing during the final week of classes.

 In order to take the Computer Competency Test, you must first file your Intent to Graduate through the Registrar’s Office.